 The criminal networks involved in these offences are also linked to other serious crimes, such as human trafficking, money laundering and cybercrime.

-A robust and multi-pronged response is therefore called for—and that is why Europol and the European Union Intellectual Property Office (EUIPO) have launched the Intellectual Property Crime Coordinated Centre (IPC3).
+A robust and multi-pronged response is therefore called for—and that is why Europol and the European Union Intellectual Property Office (EUIPO) have launched the Intellectual Property Crime Coordinated Coalition (IPC3).

 IPC3 Operational Support